devon-n/EthernaughtFoundry/README.md

-# Ethernaught Challenges in Foundry
+# Ethernaut Challenges in Foundry

-A foundry repo solving the ethernaught challenges
+A foundry repo solving the ethernaut challenges